taliox/mailstatic/README.md

 ### Using docker

 1. Open your commandline and navigate inside the project folder.
 2. Check if the provided `docker-compose.yml` file serves your needs.
+(E.g. the run command)
-3. Use `docker-compose up` to start the container.
+3. Use `docker-compose up` or `docker-compose -f docker-compose.prod.yml up` to start the container.

-The server should now be up and running ready to receive input from your HTML forms!
+4. You should see the following message: `Running on http://[::]:5000/ (Press CTRL+C to quit)`

+Alternatively you can also pull our image directly from the docker hub using docker pull taliox/mailstatic

 ## HTML setup